Pahahentikys/tjavd/README.md

 1. Json parsing process
 2. Store data into CassandraDB without excessive resaving
-3. Developed API for getting info about price of company: closed price, low and hugh price on date
+3. Developed API for getting info about price of company: closed price, low and high price on date
 4. Scheduler for importing data with crone config with using app.properties

 As additional: